 In the UK, the primary healthcare service is the NHS.
-It is a free service provided to legal residents of the UK.
-Alongside the NHS, there are also many private care institutions which offer medical care but often charge for the expedient service.
+It is a free service provided to legal UK residents.
+Alongside the NHS, there are also many private care institutions, which offer medical care but often charge for the expedient service.

 The National Health Service (NHS)

-Each country operates the NHS in different ways, however the over-arching structure is the same throughout.
+Each country of the UK operates the NHS in different ways, however the over-arching structure is the same throughout.

 Primary care is offered by practitioners ranging from GPs to pharmacists.
 They are often the first point of contact for patients for any health related issues.

 GPs are doctors who deal with the health of the local community.
 They normally work in GP practices with other doctors, nurses, health visitors and midwives, and visits to the surgery are free to all UK residents.